Vizir/carnival/README.md

 ### Custom Views

-Carnival permits that you specify some partials for your page, you just need just add your partial in the `app/views/carnival/extra_header.html.haml`.
+Carnival permits that you specify some partials for your page, you just need add your partial in the `app/views/carnival/extra_header.html.haml`.

 Possible Partials: